 Modern Foreign Languages At Branton First School our children learn Spanish.
 Miss Plunkett is our MFL teacher and she teaches Spanish throughout our school, exceeding the expectation of the new curriculum where Key Stage Two children are required to learn a MFL.
 This whole school approach enables our children to become confident in Spanish as they begin to speak and write the language from an early age.
 Physical Education At Branton First School we believe in developing a positive attitude to and an enjoyment of physical exercise.
-From reception to year four all of our pupils have swimming lessons.
-This year we will swim at Rothbury Pool in the autumn term on a Wednesday afternoon at 2.00 - 2.30 pm.
-In the summer term 2015 we will return to Willowburn in Alnwick for our swimming lessons on a Monday afternoon at 1.15 - 1.45 pm, our nursery children will have the option of joining us at the pool accompanied by their parents.
-Swimming lessons are £3.50 per week which covers the cost of the lesson and contributes towards the transport costs.
+From reception to year six all of our pupils have swimming lessons.
+This year we will swim at Willowburn Leisure Centre on a Thursday afternoon, our lesson running form 1 to 1.30pm.
+From November to February we will travel to Willowburn for a lesson from 1-2pm to use the sports facilities and do a range of activities lead by coaches from Willowburn.
+Our nursery children will have the option of joining us at the pool accompanied by their parents.
+Swimming lessons are $\pounds$ 3.50 per week which covers the cost of the lesson and contributes towards the transport costs.
 We use our sports funding to have professional coach lead sessions in football (autumn term), rugby (spring term) and tennis (summer term).
 We also have a teacher visiting who takes weekly sessions in Dance and Drama which our children thoroughly enjoy.
-This year in the autumn term on a Tuesday morning we are piloting Yoga Stories in class 1 too!
-We also ask the children which activities they would like to try, a 'Wish List', and hope to arrange a series of taster sessions throughout the year.
+We are planning to resume our Yoga Stories sessions for our younger children in the Autumn and Spring Terms.
+Our Key Stage Two children also have the opportunity to take part in a residential visit to an outdoor education centre where they will be able to take part in adventurous activities.
+We have visited Ford Castle and Robinwood in recent years, taking part in many exciting activities such as archery, climbing, zipwiring and canoeing to name but a few!